qgis/QGIS-Documentation/docs/user_manual/expressions/expression_help/Operators.rst

 IS NOT
 ......

-Returns 1 if a is not the same as b.
+Returns TRUE if a is not the same as b.

 .. list-table::
    :widths: 15 85